yellowled/yl-bp/docs/scss.md

 # SCSS

-Apart from the main SCSS file (`master.scss`), the `scss` directory contains partials which are currently organized in three directories.
+Apart from the main SCSS file (`master.scss`), the `src/scss` directory contains partials which are currently organized in three directories.
 Please also see [SCSS concepts](scss-concepts.md).

 ## `ext`